 Photographers, upload your work to the following sites:

 Designers, there are lots of free online portfolio sites to show your work off:

 Writers, we recommend building your own blog and start posting your work online.
 There are lots of free blog platforms to use:

 Obviously, not every career will benefit from using online portfolio sites and other social media platforms so these may not apply to you and your industry.
 If we haven't mentioned your career above, we recommend doing some research to find out if there's anywhere you could be adding your work or building a presence online that will help you to stand out from the other competition.

 It's time to follow our 10 steps for LinkedIn and Facebook and showcase some of your work online.
 Recruiters and hiring managers will be impressed by your professional online presence and hopefully, this will help you to stand out from the crowd!
 Make sure that you add your LinkedIn profile URL and relevant portfolio sites to your CV as clickable links!
 This gives the recruiter the ability to view your work straight away and shows that you use your initiative when job searching!

+You are ready to polish your online presence and make it work for you in your job hunt.
 Take some time during this weekend and improve your social media presence so that it works in your favour when looking for a job!
-Next week we are getting the ball rolling with job applications and more exclusive career advice from specialists in the field.

 Feeling inspired?
 Visit our blog for more career advice!
 How can you be sure the information we provide is top-notch?
 We are a group of professionals working with recruiters, career coaches, and HR specialists from all over the world!